biniamHaddish/SwipeView/README.md

-# Swipy
+*swipy*: It is good to note that the libary is only works with RecyclerView.is capable of handling multiple swipe actions per direction.
 [![](https://jitpack.io/v/biniamHaddish/SwipeView.svg)](https://jitpack.io/#biniamHaddish/SwipeView)

- It is good to note that the libary is only works with RecyclerView.

-*Swipy*

-is capable of handling multiple swipe actions per direction.

 ![how it is done](../master/img/SwipyCodeSample.png)

 1. Short left swipe